-Depending on the jurisdiction, a child labor, forced labor, or human trafficking victim may be able to present a victim/ survivor impact statement at the time of sentencing, which is allowed on a case by case basis.
+A child labour, forced labour, or human trafficking victim/survivor may be able to present a victim/survivor impact statement at the time of sentencing, this is allowed on a case-by-case basis.
 The court may consider such a statement in determining the perpetrator's sentence.

-A victim/survivor impact statement is a statement made by the victim, or where incapacitated, the victim's representative.
-It outlines the psychological, emotional, physical, economic or social impact of the offence committed against the victim/ survivor.
+A victim/survivor impact statement is a statement made by the victim/survivor, or where incapacitated, the victim/survivor's representative.
+It outlines the psychological, emotional, physical, economic or social impact of the offence committed against the victim/survivor.

 The victim/survivor impact statement can be written or oral and should include information on the impact of the offence on the victim/survivor's life and any concerns the victim/survivor may have about their safety.
-Such a statement gives a victim/ survivor an opportunity to describe the effects of the crime on them, and is a way of implementing the right to be heard.
+Such a statement gives a victim/survivor an opportunity to describe the effects of the crime on them, and is a way of implementing the right to be heard.

-If a victim/survivor expresses a wish to make a victim/survivor impact statement, he or she should be referred to an appropriate survivors' service agency for assistance in preparing the victim/survivor impact statement.
+If a victim/survivor expresses a wish to make a victim/survivor impact statement, he or she should be referred to an appropriate victims/survivors' service agency for assistance in preparing the victim/survivor impact statement.
 The making of a victim/survivor impact statement is not mandatory.